 Insurance & intermediaries' receivables are valued at their estimated transaction price i.e. the premium that is expected to be received from policyholders and intermediaries.
-The majority of these receivables are due from Barclays and are collected within five workings days of the reporting date.

 Other Assets

 Other assets consist of other trade debtors valued at their transaction price and due within one month of the reporting date.